-Term Definition Term Definition Power Rating In the context of EV charging, this indicates how quickly a charge point can charge your electric vehicle.
+Term Definition Power rating In the context of EV charging, this indicates how quickly a charge point can charge your electric vehicle.
 The power rating is measured in kilowatts (kW).
-There are two main types for bus charging - rapid (50kW) and ultra- rapid (120kW to 600kW) which correspond to different power ratings and determine the charging speeds available to charge an electric bus.
+There are two main types for bus charging - rapid (50kW) and ultra-rapid (120kW to 600kW) which correspond to different power ratings and determine the charging speeds available to charge an electric bus.
 The higher the power rating, the shorter the charge time.
-Timed Profile Connections: Where the requirement for a large connection is not needed for use 24 hrs per day, a quicker and cheaper connection may be possible especially in parts of the network where utilisation is high.
-Timed or profiled connections can in the right circumstances provide cost-effective connection solutions.
-Although similar timed and profiled connections are slightly different - timed connections typically have only - two to three different periods of time hence capacity availabilities, whereas profiled connections could have up to 48 different periods.
 Rapid charger Rapid chargers are the fastest way to charge an EV, and are often found at motorway services or locations close to main routes.
 Rapid devices supply high power direct or alternating current - DC or AC - to recharge an EV as fast as possible.
 Rapid DC chargers provide power at above 50kW enabling you to charge an EV to 80% in 20 minutes to an hour.
 Rapid AC chargers provide power at 43kW to deliver an EV an 80% charge in 20-40 minutes.
 An additional sub-category (which could also be considered an entirely separate type of charge point) is the ultra-rapid charge point with a power rating starting at 100kW and going up to 350kW.
 Ultra-rapid charge points can deliver hundreds of miles of range in under ten minutes.
-Time of Use Tariff A tariff is a pricing plan for energy use.
-Time of use tariffs use different prices to encourage consumers to use electricity at times when more is available cheaply (for instance overnight).
-Time of use tariffs can offer significant financial savings for EV drivers if they are able to charge when electricity is cheapest.
-Transmission Network Electricity transmission networks carry electricity from large generation sources using cables or overhead power lines supported on pylons to regional grid transformers where it is transformed down to 33kV for use on the distribution network.
-In Scotland the transmission network operates at 400kV, 275kV and 132kV.
 Slow charger This is the slowest of the three types of chargers.
 Slow chargers are usually 3kW, occasionally 6kW, and are best used for overnight charging.
 A slow charger will typically take between 6-12 hours to fully charge an electric vehicle (40kWh battery).
-Transmission The transmission network is owned, maintained and improved by the Transmission Owners (TO's) - Scottish and Southern Electricity Networks (SHE Transmission) in the north of Scotland and SP Energy Networks (SP Transmission plc) in the central belt and south of Scotland.
 Smart Charging Smart charging refers to shifting the time of day when an electric vehicle charges, or modulating the rate of charge at different times, in response to signals (e.g. electricity tariff information).
-Network Owner SSEN Refers to Scottish and Southern Electricity Networks, the distribution network operator that owns and maintains electricity cables and lines in the North Scotland
+SSEN Refers to Scottish and Southern Electricity Networks, the distribution network operator that owns and maintains electricity cables and lines in the North Scotland